Joey Parker, DO, FACP

 Chief Residency: Virginia Mason Medical Center

 Dr. Parker joins the St. Joseph Medical Center Internal Medicine Residency Program as the inaugural program director after spending almost 11 years at Virginia Mason Medical Center where he completed his residency and chief residency.
 Following his chief resident year, he joined the residency core faculty along with spending 2 years as the Associate Program Director for the Transitional Year Residency.
 He also spent 3 years as Medical Director for Unit Based Teams, where he was responsible for leading the residency’s board review course and overseeing inpatient quality improvement projects.
 He has served as a resident mentor for improving in-training exam scores which has led to residents successfully passing their board examination.
-He developed a dedicated inpatient curriculum which for the past 7 years has led to resident success on inpatient wards and the ABIM examination, and has also helped develop residents as clinical educators.
+He developed a dedicated inpatient curriculum which led to resident success on inpatient wards and the ABIM examination, and has helped develop residents as clinical educators.
 He has a special interest in infectious diseases and has presented on topics such as Mycobacterium tuberculosis, Clostridium botulinum, and updates in community acquired pneumonia.
 He also worked for 2 years in a specialty HIV clinic during residency.
 He is a three-time consecutive recipient of the Virginia Mason Internal Medicine Teacher of the Year award, the 2019 recipient of the Washington State ACP Hospitalist of the Year award, and writes for the Washington ACP newsletter on how to more effectively teach learners in the inpatient and outpatient setting.
 He is also a member of the Washington State ACP Executive Council.

 “I am elated to serve as program director for the St. Joseph Medical Center Internal Medicine Residency Program.
 Since my chief resident year, I knew I wanted to one day become a program director.
 The opportunity to educate, invest in, serve, and come along side young learners and inspire them to become their absolute best is a calling I will never take for granted.
 I believe in identifying one thing to get better at each day and to be relentless in the pursuit of your dreams.
 I cannot wait to show you more about what the St. Joseph Internal Medicine Residency can do for you.”